notbenohene/Reading-Notes/whatwaslearned.md

 ## What do the following commands do?
 * pwd - print working directory (pwd) displays a directory's path; where are we right now
 * ls - list displays hidden and visible files and directories
-* cd - change directory allows for a useer to switch through directories in their system
+* cd - change directory allows for a user to switch through directories in their system
 * mkdir - make directory is used to create new directories
 * touch - touch is used to adjust the access information of a file

 ## Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
-* cd projects - changes the directory of the folder titled "projects"
+* cd projects - displays the working directory  of the folder titled "projects"
 * mkdir new-project - makes a directory of a new folder
 * touch new-project/newfile.md - creates a new project and names it
 * cd .. - return to previous directory
 * ls projects/new-project - shows a list of the contents in the newly created folder

-- yes
-: drag
-= dragon
-+ frasg
-@ dragonfly
 1. dragonfly